Person reviewing natural disaster emergency funding options and financial resources after a crisis

 What documents do I need to apply for disaster assistance?

-You will need proof of identity (Social Security number), proof of occupancy or ownership (lease, deed, or utility bill), insurance information, and documentation of losses (photos and repair estimates).
+You will need proof of identity (Social Security number), proof of occupancy or ownership (lease, deed, or utility bill), insurance information, and documentation of losses such as photos and repair estimates.
 FEMA may conduct an inspection to verify damage for larger claims.

 Are there natural disaster funding programs for small business owners?